The experiences of autistic parents in a predominantly neurotypical world

 We are currently analysing this data but preliminary findings show a much greater diversity of both challenges and strengths than those identified in the published literature.

-We are conducting the next stage of our research into autistic adults’ experiences of parenting.
+We have just completed data collection for the next stage of our research into autistic adults’ experiences of parenting.

-Completing an anonymous online survey that takes approximately 20 minutes
+Participation involved completing an anonymous online survey that took approximately 20 minutes

 Study 1 Findings - Published OPEN ACCESS